 As a CPA, my clients will come to me and we have to deal with the emotional issues before we can get to the financial issues.
 I don’t have the skills to help them with that, but we can’t get to what I need until we get passed it.
 In a collaborative situation, I can always say, “Why don’t you call the mental health professional who is on this case and when you get passed that, then we can get down to business.”The neutral financial professional is often a certified public accountant, like myself, although that is not a requirement.
 The financial professional’s responsibility is to determine the elements of income, expenses, and assets and liabilities that make up the marital estate.
 Also, we help the couple to craft the financial part of the agreement to divide the assets and for spousal or child support.
 A judge has to divide the marital assets 50/50.
 A collaborative process does not and 50/50 may not be the best division for a particular situation, so it gives the couple a lot more flexibility in crafting an agreement that will work for them.

-How is the cost of the collaborative divorce process covered?
+How is the cost of the collaborative divorce process covered in Florida?
 Is it shared?

 I would like to stress one thing.
 One huge difference between traditional and collaborative divorce and that is what happens with the first $10,000.
 When you have a traditional divorce, each party typically pays a retainer to their attorney for $5,000, which gets a filing and the answer to a filing and maybe mandatory disclosure.
 Yet nobody knows who’s picking the children up from school on Tuesday or who’s paying next month’s mortgage; what we call temporaries are not in place, even after spending that kind of money.